Cuomo vows to “call out” criticism of nursing home response

 The Democratic governor has been increasingly under fire in recent weeks over his handling of the coronavirus pandemic in nursing homes last spring.

-After months of dismissing criticism as baseless political theater, Cuomo said Friday he felt he needed to address it more forcefully because “lies” about his handling of the pandemic were angering people whose loved ones had died.
+After months of dismissing criticism as baseless political theater, Cuomo said Friday he felt he needed to address it more forcefully because “lies” about his handling of the pandemic were angering and confusing people whose loved ones had died.

 “I’m not going to make that mistake again,” he said.
 “If you’re lying to the people of the state of New York, I’m going to call it out.
 If you are lying in a report, I’m going to call it out.
 If you’re lying in a newspaper because you have your own partisan agenda, I’m going to call it out.”